About this guide

 Your doctor will ask you some questions, like:

-• What had been happening over the last few weeks?
+- What has been happening over the last few weeks?

 Your doctor might ask you to see other health professionals, like: